defenseunicorns/uds-package-cert-manager/README.md

 "cert-manager is a powerful and extensible X.509 certificate controller for Kubernetes and OpenShift workloads.
 It will obtain certificates from a variety of Issuers, both popular public Issuers as well as private Issuers, and ensure the certificates are valid and up-to-date, and will attempt to renew certificates at a configured time before expiry." -- cert-manager.io

 > [!NOTE]
 > Version `0.1.3` introduces the `uds-config` chart for deploying cert-manager with `UDS Core`.
-The chart will look for the existence of the `uds.dev/v1alpha1` in your cluster, and if found it will then deploy the cert-manager UDS Package custom reesource.
+The chart will look for the existence of the `Package` CRD from `uds.dev/v1alpha1` apiVersion in your cluster, and if found it will then deploy the cert-manager UDS Package custom resource.

 > [!WARNING]
 > Support for DUBBD is deprecated and will be removed in release `0.2.0` (next planned release).
 All the functionality for overriding helm values or deploying custom manifests will be preserved.